-- Home office was permitted when functions allowed it.
-For this, appropriate actions were set up: - VPN access for safe connection to our internal networks;
+▶ Home office was permitted when functions allowed it.
+For this, appropriate actions were set up:

-17 Contractor Safety Management System
+21 Contractor Safety Management System

-- Full roll out of Office365[®] for all staff; - Additional compensation for costs related to working from home. - Additional instalment of video conference tools in meeting rooms, to allow hybrid meetings and minimize number of people on site. - Flexible working hours and reorganization of shifts to minimize the number of people on site. - Distribution of re-usable and disposable facial mask for our staff and their families.
-Unlimited access on site to disposable facial masks for staff and visitors. - On site prevention & hygienic initiatives: - Intensified cleaning with disinfection products - Measures to allow safe working distances - Transparent screens on desks to prevent droplet spreading - o Placement of disinfection stations - Renovation of air-conditioning with fresh air input and instalment of air purification systems
+- o VPN access for safe connection to our internal networks; - Full roll out of Office365® for all staff; - o Additional compensation for costs related to working from home. - Additional instalment of video conference tools in meeting rooms, to allow hybrid meetings and minimize number of people on site. - Flexible working hours and reorganization of shifts to minimize the number of people on site. - Distribution of re-usable and disposable facial mask for our staff and their families.
+Unlimited access on site to disposable facial masks for staff and visitors. - On site prevention & hygienic initiatives: - o Intensified cleaning with disinfection products - Measures to allow safe working distances - o Transparent screens on desks to prevent droplet spreading - o Placement of disinfection stations - Renovation of air-conditioning with fresh air input and instalment of air purification systems

-Figure 24: Examples of communication on guidelines to prevent COVID-19 infections
+Figure 25: Examples of communication on guidelines to prevent COVID-19 infections